Construction of Cherepovets Steel Mill

 of Nordgold shares to Severstal and Nordgold listing on the London Stock

-Severstal is listed on RTS and MICEX and the company’s GDRs are traded on the LSE (November 2011 witnessed the fifth anniversary of Severstal’s listing
+Severstal is listed on RTS and MICEX and the company’s GDRs are traded on the LSE (November 2012 witnessed the sixth anniversary of Severstal’s listing

 The company focuses on high added value products and unique niche